 Along with these forecasted trends, there are other unpredictable factors that can come into play.
-For instance, due to the worldwide shutdowns in live performances amid the pandemic, older music catalogs are seeing a boost in their streaming royalties.
+For instance, due to the worldwide shutdowns in live performances amid the pandemic, older music catalogues for sale are seeing a boost in their streaming royalties.
 Why?
 Because music consumers are turning to classic, nostalgic tunes for comfort and familiarity – including songs by artists whose works have been otherwise unavailable until the advent of digital streaming.
 Voice-activated household streaming devices make it easy to seek out music on demand, no matter how obscure, giving older catalogs new life.
 Other genres like children’s music have also seen an uptick in streams because with many schools closed, more children are at home.
 There are certain events in life and in the music industry that can’t be predicted – events that can potentially send future royalties higher – making it even more important for creatives to carefully assess the long-term value of their copyrights.
 There are artists who have made a living from a single hit.
 Selling songs and a catalogue to artists and others means relinquishing the lifetime income that a song or catalog can generate.